klxcoder/drawsql-clone/README.md

   - Total of row: 4 + 3 * column.length

 # Todo
-  + Click on input row will update selectedColumn
+  + focus on input row will update selectedColumn (navigate with tab)